Tesamorelin & IGF-1: Tracking Real Results With Blood Work

 Why IGF-1 Is Your Key Tracking Marker

-Tesamorelin's effects flow through one primary pathway: GHRH → GH pulse → IGF-1 production in the liver.
+Tesamorelin effects flow through one primary pathway: GHRH to GH pulse to IGF-1 production in the liver.
 IGF-1 (Insulin-like Growth Factor 1) is your primary biomarker for protocol efficacy.

 Optimal IGF-1 range for longevity protocols: 200-310 ng/mL (age-adjusted)

-**Testing timing:** Draw IGF-1 in the morning, 12+ hours after your last tesamorelin injection for a stable baseline reading.
+Testing timing: Draw IGF-1 in the morning, 12 or more hours after your last tesamorelin injection for a stable baseline reading.

 Weeks 1-4: Improved sleep quality (deep sleep), water retention (temporary), some users note improved skin texture